-Before a sonohysterogram, you empty your bladder.
+Before the test, you empty your bladder.
 You then take off your clothes below the waist.
-You are given a gown or sheet to cover up with during the test.
+You are given a gown or drape to cover up with during the test.

 - Transvaginal ultrasound.
-The tip of a thin ultrasound wand with gel on it is gently inserted into your vagina.
-You will need to lie very still while the ultrasound is being done.
+A thin ultrasound wand with gel on it is gently placed into your vagina.
+It will slowly be moved to take pictures from different angles.
+Then it is removed.

-- A catheter is put in place.
-Next, your doctor inserts a smooth, curved tool called a speculum into your vagina.
-The speculum gently presses the vaginal walls outward, allowing your doctor to see the cervix.
-The cervix is washed.
+- Catheter placement.
+Next, your doctor places a tool called a speculum into your vagina.
+The speculum opens the vagina a little bit.
+This allows your doctor to see the cervix.
 Then a flexible tube (catheter) is put in the cervix or through the cervix into the uterus.

 - Transvaginal ultrasound while the uterus is filled with fluid.
-The doctor then removes the speculum and reinserts the ultrasound wand.
-Onscreen, the ultrasound image shows the inside of your uterus while saline solution is injected through the tube into the uterus.
+The doctor then removes the speculum and places the ultrasound wand again.
+Onscreen, the ultrasound image shows the inside of your uterus while saline solution is put into the uterus.
 Ultrasound images are taken and reviewed.

 How It Feels

-There is a small chance of pelvic infection after a sonohysterogram.
+There is a small chance of pelvic infection after a sonohysterography test.

 The shape of the uterus is normal.